Manny5500/employee-management-system/README.md

 Pagination and Sorting
 * I used Criteria API for pagination and sorting.
 * I created a custom Employee Repository to this and attach to the base repository.

+Validation
+* I used bean validation for this.